Udayanithi/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.

-Developed by: Mujahith M
+Developed by: udayanithi N
-RegisterNumber: 212221220032
+RegisterNumber: 212221220056

 import numpy as np
 import matplotlib.pyplot as plt